s-h-a-d-o-w/s3-smart-sync/README.md

 If you want the tray icon to look prettier, you have to manually enable the compatibility setting -> high DPI -> scaling behavior performed by: application.

+# How to use

+- Deploy the server using Dockerfile or of course cloning and doing what's in Dockerfile directly on the server.
+(Messages sent by the server contain file paths, so I strongly recommend using WSS.
+If you deploy using CapRover, you can simply enable HTTPS/websockets and it'll take care of the letsencrypt certificate renewal.)
+- Clone on your client and run `install` and `start:client`.
+(Or use the prebuilt binary data that I will probably put into releases here.)

 # Dev notes

 - Tray icon DPI nonsense: I tried to attach a [manifest](https://learn.microsoft.com/en-us/windows/win32/hidpi/setting-the-default-dpi-awareness-for-a-process) to both `pkg` and `node:sea` .exes using both `mt` and `rcedit`.
 The `pkg` exe shrinks by 4 MB and doesn't work any more.
 With the `node:sea` exe, `rcedit` freezes. `mt` works but would require a environment variable override: "Node.js is only supported on Windows 8.1, Windows Server 2012 R2, or higher.
 Setting the NODE_SKIP_PLATFORM_CHECK environment variable to 1 skips this check, ...".
 Since it's not possible to bake environment variables into the .exe with `node:sea`, this is obviously not acceptable either.
 The only thing I can think of to resolve this would be to create a non-node wrapper that runs the .exe.
 Or maybe `bun` or `deno` become a viable alternative at some point.